Can Build Up on Your Scalp Cause Hair Loss? How To Get A Healthy Scalp | SAVE ME FROM

 In addition to environmental aggressors and biological imbalances, some of the scalp buildup is self-inflicted from our use of hair products.
 Many styling products, such as pomades, hairsprays, and hair waxes leave behind residue after washing which builds over time.
 This buildup weighs hair down and can clog hair follicles.
 Water insoluble ingredients like waxes and silicones stay behind after rinsing while polyquats are cationic and very substantive, sticking to the hair despite their water-soluble nature.
 With the amount of pomade and hairspray needed to achieve the 60’s volume look, a forecasted 2020 hairstyle trend, you may want to consider adding a buildup banishing hair mask to your routine.
 There are numerous culprits of scalp buildup but the outcome is the same: decreased hair shine, loss of hair volume, irritated and flaky scalp, greasy and stringy hair, and in extreme cases hair loss and Sensitive Scalp Syndrome.

-We created Product Overload, a buildup banishing, detox pre-shampoo mask to address these issues all while replenishing hair moisture instead of stripping.
+Turn up your healthy hair game with your scalp care routine with a double-cleansing pre-shampoo treatment using our SAVE ME FROM Product Overload that will rid your scalp of bacteria and any irritation from too much build up.
+We created this buildup banishing, detox pre-shampoo mask to address these issues all while replenishing hair moisture instead of stripping.
 It is so revolutionary it was voted as a finalist for Best Hair Product by Cosmoprof North America.
 Our clinical results show hair is 108.5% more hydrated, 48.2% stronger, has 84.78% less split ends, and 59% more shine.
 Our warming pre-poo mask can also be used as a hair texturizer, making hair 138% thicker.
 Let’s peek behind the curtain and see what makes this product work.

 Brazilian Black Clay